xjyx/FEICP/README.md

 Yan Yang.
 Characterization of EIciRNAs reveals their distinct sequence features and potential regulatory function in regulation of gene expression.
 Manuscript in preparation.

 # Prerequisites
+I have tested the pipeline on Red Hat 4.8.5-44 on a 64Bit machine with python 3.7.

 ## Softwares and Packages
   - **Software** <br>